 Motorola has launched a 5G variant of its Razr phone.
 The Motorola Razr 5G Phone is a beauty in its own right.
 It is an example of the perfect device where art and technology meet.

-This article describes the newly launched Motorola Razr 5G review, highlights, price, features, specifications, and more.
+This article describes the newly launched Motorola Razr 5G review, highlights, Price, features, specifications, and more.

-What’s special about the Motorola RAZR?
+What’s unique about the Motorola RAZR?

 Motorola RAZR 5G specifications

 Screen size 6.2 inches

 Screen resolution 2,142×876 pixels

 8 GB of RAM and 256 GB of storage

 Operating system Android 10

 Motorola Razr 5G Review

 When opened, Moto Razr’s panel folds right in the center to provide a symmetrical candy bar.
 The board used is a plastic P-OLED panel with 876 x 2142p resolution.
 You can instinctively notice the difference at the touch of your finger after using Gorilla Glass.